marcohanna1/study-buddy-extension/README.md

-# 🦉 Study Buddy — AI Reading Companion
+# Study Buddy – AI Reading Assistant (Chrome Extension)

-Reading comprehension tools are often clunky separate apps — Study Buddy lives directly on the page itself, making AI assistance feel natural rather than disruptive.
-Drag it anywhere, ask it anything, and never lose your place.

-Built as a hackathon project.
+Study Buddy is a Chrome extension that helps users summarize webpages and ask questions about the content without leaving the page.

+The extension provides an in-page chat interface powered by Google Gemini and stores chat history using an AWS serverless backend.

+This project was built during a hackathon.

 ---